Michael Aubrey: Cleveland Indians

 On January 6, 2009, Aubrey was designated for assignment by the Indians to make room on the 40-man roster for Carl Pavano.
 Six days later, he cleared waivers and was outrighted to Triple-A Columbus.

-He attended Indians spring training in 2009 but was sent to minor league camp on March 24, 2009.
+He attended Indians spring training in 2009 but was sent to minor league camp on March 24.
+Aubrey began the season with the Triple-A Columbus Clippers, batting .293 with five home runs and 29 RBI in 57 games.

-Baltimore Orioles organization
+Baltimore Orioles

-On June 24, 2009, Aubrey was traded to the Baltimore Orioles for a player to be named later, where through 31 games, he hit for a .289 average and compiled 4 home runs and 14 RBI.
+On June 24, 2009, Aubrey was traded to the Baltimore Orioles for a player to be named later, and he was assigned to the Triple-A Norfolk Tides.
+Aubrey was recalled by the Orioles on August 18.
+In 31 games, he posted a .289 average with four home runs and 14 RBI.